websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 1. Navigate to _Settings_ and select _Webhooks_.

-1. Under _Project Hooks_, verify that the created webhook is listed.
+1. Under _Project Hooks_, verify the created webhook is listed.

 1. Click the _Edit_ button for the CI webhook.